ReggieS22/osticket-prereqs/README.md

 </p>
 <p>

-    1. Create Virtual Machine in Azure:
+1. Create Virtaul Machine in Azure:
     Log in to Azure Portal.
     Create a new VM with Windows Server.
 </p>
 <br />